civa86/micro-arch-poc/docs/development/README.md

 Use `docker-compose` to start containers depending on development needs, for example:

-* Microservice with database persistence
+* microservice with database persistence
-* Avoid discovery clients exception because they don't find the server
+* avoid discovery clients exception because they don't find the server
-* Logs transmission and analysis
+* logs transmission and analysis

 ### Database